-We built our website on HubSpot’s CMS as you can easily manage these changes with their drag and drop system to execute this.
+We built our website on HubSpot’s CMS as you can easily manage these changes with their drag-and-drop system to execute this.

-What’s even better is that if you adopt an ABM strategy, you can leverage your customer data in the CRM to generate personalised content.
+Even better, if you adopt an ABM strategy, you can leverage your customer data in the CRM to generate personalised content.
 That further supports the sales process.

 Step 8: Paid advertising on Google (PPC) and Social Media

 Some people put paid social with social media, but I like discussing it together.
 Paid marketing is a strategy across Google, Bing, LinkedIn, Facebook and Instagram.
 Understand where your buyers are during the buying process and on which browser or social account, and you can tie ads into the persuasion part of the inbound marketing campaign.

 Use your conversion ads to strategically appear around keywords or key phrases that map to the buyer’s journey on Google, Bing and LinkedIn.

 Whilst still early in adopting B2B companies, thought leadership pieces are created for Facebook and Instagram to catch decision-makers browsing for leisure.

 Whichever platforms work for you, continual mapping of ads to the inbound plan is necessary at all times.

 Step 9: Remarketing web visitors